1) Birman breeders shall breed with the intention of improving the standard of the breed, before monetary gain.

 8) After sales help and guidance will be available to all buyers to ensure every kitten settles into its new home with minimum of trauma.

 9) Responsibility will be accepted by the breeder for the kittens' health and welfare for a period of 14 days after the kitten has moved to its new home.
 New owners complaining of health problems with their kitten must verify their claim with a veterinary certificate.

 10) Stud services will be available only to registered Birmans, from registered catteries, thus discouraging "backyard" breeders.

 11) The breeder will agree to abide by the price guide set by the Club.
-As a general price guide a kitten buyer should expect to pay up to approximately $900.00 for a desexed, vaccinated & microchipped kitten for 2016.
+As a general price guide a kitten buyer should expect to pay from $1,600 for a desexed, vaccinated & microchipped kitten.

 12) All members shall ensure that at all times all their cats are properly housed, fed, watered and receive veterinary care when required, and shall generally show responsibility by the way their cats are kept.